Máiría Cahill: SDLP councillor

 Cahill was co-opted into an SDLP council seat in Lisburn and Castlereagh council in July 2018.
 She had to withdraw from the local election campaign in April 2019, due to a law requiring candidates to publish their home addresses.
 Cahill was unable to do so due to threats made against her.The British Government subsequently apologised.

 Cahill, along with the Northern Ireland Human Rights Commission, sued the Secretary of State and the NIO, which resulted in a settlement in January 2021.
 As part of the court proceedings, the British Government gave a commitment to change the law and did so in June 2020.
 Candidates are no longer required to publish their home addresses when standing for election.

 Media work

 She first wrote for the Irish Independent in 2014.
-She also writes for the Sunday Independent, interviewing murder suspect Ian Bailey in mid-2020.
+She also writes a fortnightly column for The Irish News and a weekly column for the Sunday Independent, interviewing murder suspect Ian Bailey in mid-2020.
 She has also written for Fortnight and The Spectator magazines also regularly appears as a commentator on radio and television, frequently on the BBC Nolan Show.

-Cahill's memoir Rough Beast was first published by Head of Zeus in September 2023.
+Cahill's Number One bestselling memoir Rough Beast was first published by Head of Zeus in September 2023.